MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 In this task, you will connect the Azure Defender connector.

-1. From the Data Connectors Tab, select the **Azure Defender** connector from the list.
+1. From the Data Connectors tab, select the **Azure Defender** connector from the list.

-2. Select Open connector page on the connector information blade.
+2. Select **Open connector page** on the connector information blade.

 3. Review the Connecting Options.
 Don't connect.
 This is for informational purposes only.